Innovation Hub events

 ASIC presents at fintech meetups and events to discuss the Innovation Hub and our approach to new business models, and to answer questions on regulation and compliance.

-Registrations are now open for our latest quarterly ASIC Regtech Liaison Forum for 2020, scheduled for 2.00pm AEDT Friday 4 December 2020.
+Registrations are now open for the 12th ASIC Regtech Liaison Forum, scheduled for 2.00pm AEST Friday 30 April 2021.

-The forum provides a chance for industry representatives and regulators to discuss the developments and opportunities within the regulatory technology (regtech) space.
+The forum provides an opportunity for industry representatives and regulators to discuss the developments and opportunities within the regtech space.

 Financial Innovation: Regulator Meet-up